 In July 2011, we implemented a cash dividend program in the amount of \$0.40 per share annually, payable on a quarterly basis to holders of record of our common stock.
-During 2012, we paid total dividends per share of \$0.40 to holders of our common stock.
-During 2012, the Board of Directors declared dividends on a quarterly basis on February 21, 2012, April 18, 2012, July 17, 2012, and October 22, 2012, and we paid the dividends during the subsequent quarter in which the dividends were declared.
+Effective February 20, 2013, the dividend amount was reduced to \$0.28 per share annually and effective July 17, 2013, the dividend program was suspended.
+During 2012, we paid total dividends per share of \$0.40 to holders of our common stock, and during 2013, we paid total dividends per share of \$0.40 to holders of our common stock, and during 2013, we paid total dividends per share of \$0.14.
+During 2012, the Board of Directors declared dividends on a quarterly basis on February 21, 2012, April 18, 2012, July 17, 2012, and October 22, 2012.
+During 2013, dividends were declared on a quarterly basis on February 20, 2013 and April 24, 2013.
+We paid the dividends during the subsequent quarter in which the dividends were declared.
 The payment of dividends on common stock is at the discretion of the Board of Directors and is subject to customary limitations.
-While no assurances can be given, it is the intention of our Board of Directors to continue authorizing the quarterly dividend to the extent the Board determines that we have sufficient funds available.
-Effective February 20, 2013, the dividend amount was reduced to \$0.28 per share annually.

 On March 5, 2012, our board of directors unanimously adopted a stockholder rights plan and declared a dividend of one right for each outstanding share of our common stock.
-The Board adopted the rights plan in response to Oaktree Capital Management's unsolicited and highly conditional indication of interest as well as a subsequent indication by Oaktree Capital Management that it may accumulate additional shares of our stock in the open market.
+The Board adopted the rights plan in response to Oaktree Capital Management's unsolicited and highly conditional indication of interest as well as a subsequent indication by Oaktree Capital Management that it might accumulate additional shares of our stock in the open market.